Leave this site

 3.15.3 Where an officer appeals to the Medical Appeals Board against a decision that he/she is not permanently disabled or to Crown Court after the refusal of the force to refer the officer to the SMP, no action shall be either begun or continued under this policy until the appeal has been resolved.
 Action may be taken where the unsatisfactory attendance is unrelated to the condition forming the basis of the appeal.

-3.15.4 Further guidance on ill health retirement can be obtained by reading PNB Circular 03/19.
+3.15.4 Further guidance on ill health retirement can be obtained by reading PNB Circular 03/19 on inSite.

-3.15.5 It is advisable for managers to seek up to date medical advice from Occupational Health prior to taking action under this protocol and to seek further advice prior to any formal stage of the process from the PIU, an HR Adviser or HR Partner.
+3.15.5 It is advisable for managers to seek up to date medical advice from Occupational Health prior to taking action under this protocol and to seek further advice prior to any formal stage of the process from the PIU.

 3.16 Unsatisfactory performance procedures

 3.16.3 Where at a stage one meeting, the line manager finds that the performance or attendance of the officer is unsatisfactory; a written improvement notice will be issued to the officer.
 The validity period of this notice is twelve months.
-A specified period of an improvement notice is set by the line manager, within which the police officer must improve his or her performance or attendance.
+A specified period of an improvement will be three months (unless there are exceptional circumstances),within which the police officer must improve his or her performance or attendance.
 The officer must then maintain that improvement for the remainder of the validity period.
 Where sufficient improvement is made in the specified period and maintained in the remaining validity period, then the procedure comes to an end.

-3.16.5 Where sufficient improvement is not made within the specified period or maintained within the validity period, then a third stage meeting may be held.
+3.16.4 Where sufficient improvement is not made within the specified period, or maintained within the validity period, a second stage meeting may be held.
 This meeting will be with a panel appointed by the appropriate authority.
-The panel will comprise a chair and two other members.
-One of the panel members should be an HR professional.
-Where the panel finds that an officer’s performance or attendance is unsatisfactory, one of the following outcomes may be ordered: dismissal of the officer, reduction in rank (for performance only), redeployment to alternative duties, or in exceptional circumstances the panel may agree to extend the final written improvement notice.
+The panel will comprise a chair (ACC or ACO) and two other members.
+One of the panel members should be an HR professional and the other of superintendent rank.
+Where the panel finds that an officer’s performance or attendance is unsatisfactory, one of the following outcomes may be ordered: dismissal of the officer, reduction in rank (for performance only), redeployment to alternative duties, or in exceptional circumstances the panel may agree to extend the written improvement notice.

-3.16.6 There may be exceptional circumstances where the appropriate authority, or the Director General directly refers a police officer to a second stage meeting, following a formal investigation.
-An officer can also be referred directly to a third stage meeting where the appropriate authority considers the performance (not attendance) of a police officer to be so unsatisfactory as to warrant the procedures being initiated.
+3.16.5 There may be exceptional circumstances where the appropriate authority, or the Director General directly refers a police officer to a second stage meeting, following a formal investigation.
+An officer can also be referred directly to a second stage meeting where the appropriate authority considers the performance (not attendance) of a police officer to be so unsatisfactory as to warrant the procedures being initiated.

-3.16.7 A line manager can ask a HR professional or police officer (who should have experience of UPPs and be independent of the line management chain) to attend a UPP meeting to advise him or her on the proceedings at the first stage meeting.
-A line manager may also obtain such advice prior to a first stage meeting if he or she has any doubt about the process.
+3.16.6 A line manager can ask a member of PIU (who should have experience of UPPs and be independent of the line management chain) to attend a UPP meeting to advise them on the proceedings at the first stage meeting.
+A line manager may also obtain such advice prior to a first stage meeting if they have any doubt about the process.

-3.16.8 The second line manager may also have an adviser (as above) in respect of the second-stage meeting.
+3.16.7 The second line manager may also have an adviser (as above) in respect of the second stage meeting.

 3.16.8 For stage three meetings, an HR professional, police officer, counsel or solicitor may attend the meeting to advise the panel on the proceedings.